qsivey/Game_Engine/README.md

 ==========================================
 [![Web-site](https://www.basecamelectronics.com/img/logo.basecam-small.png)](https://www.basecamelectronics.com)

-This library is helping instrument for communication between the SimpleBGC32 devices and different data processing devices.
+This library is a helping instrument for communication between the SimpleBGC32 devices and different data processing devices.
 For more comfortable interaction with the SBGC32 devices repository contents possible examples of implementations of the driver algorithms are presented.
-Include the library source files contents in the /sources folder.
-Also, you may use the pre-made driver files if you rather to create an application with the Arduino (AVR MCUs), STM32 or Linux OS systems.
+General source files are placed in the /sources folder.
+Also, you may include the pre-made driver files if you rather to create an application using the Arduino (AVR MCUs), STM32 or Linux OS systems.

 Pay attention to the **User Defined Parameter** macros contains in the core.h file.
-Uncomment the SYS_BIG_ENDIAN macro if your general control system has a BIG ENDIAN memory type.
+Uncomment the SYS_BIG_ENDIAN macro if your general processing system have a BIG ENDIAN memory type.
 Uncomment the SBGC_DEBUG_MODE macro if you need to display debug information.
-Reducing the MAX_BUFF_SIZE you also reduce the load on the stack (256 is a optimal value).
+Reducing the MAX_BUFF_SIZE you also reduce the load on the stack (256 byte is a optimal value).

 ### Header library files involve: ###